ian70203/winget-updater/README.md

 # winget-updater
-A clone of Ubuntu Software Updater, but for Windows and winget
+A clone of Ubuntu Software Updater, but for Windows and winget.
+Written in PowerShell.

+## Release Status
+Incomplete, please wait for a release in the Releases tab.

 ## Goals
 - Make a PowerShell script that would allow for checking `winget upgrade` and parsing the information into a rudimentary GUI.